The “intermittent fasting” craze started in 2003 short after the publication of the known book “The warrior diet” by Ori Hofmekler.

 You might wonder now, “why should I fast then?”

 Wait wait wait Sherlock, we’ll get to the point in a few short lines but first, let’s see what intermittent fasting means:

 This whole intermittent fasting dieting revolves around creating a certain space between a fasted period in which you are only allowed to drink water.
 In order to keep your insulin levels down you don’t have to go over 50 calories worth of sugar and/or milk in your coffee/beverage until you break that fast with the eating window which can range from 2 to 8 hours.

 - 16 hours of fast with 8 hour eating window

 - 20 hours of fast with 4 hour eating window (The warrior diet protocol)

 - 24 hours of fast 1-2 times per week after which you can start eating

-Pretty simple, the diets are self explanatory, you just need to be inside the hour guidelines and you are just fine.
+The diets are self explanatory.
+You just need to be inside the hour guidelines and you are just fine.

-You can achieve this by only eating your required calories between 12:00 PM – 20:00 PM and wait for the next day’s 12 PM to eat again.
+You can achieve this by only eating your required calories between 12:00 PM to 20:00 PM.
+After that, wait for the next day’s 12 PM to eat again.
 Simple as that.

-An example on a 1 month protocol that I did was :
+An example on a 1 month protocol that I did: